Schemes-and-Notions/schemesandnotions.io/content/posts/awsWorkspacesClientFedora36/index.md

 - You have an AWS workspace you want to connect to.

 ## Disclaimer
-This is basically [a roll up of some collaboration on Reddit](https://www.reddit.com/r/aws/comments/e28fdh/the_workspaces_client_is_now_available_for_linux/), as I'm sure it's found other places.
+This is basically [a roll up of some collaboration on Reddit](https://www.reddit.com/r/aws/comments/e28fdh/the_workspaces_client_is_now_available_for_linux/).
+With most of the credit going to [pgn674](https://www.reddit.com/user/pgn674/) and [Northern-Gannet-00](https://www.reddit.com/user/Northern-Gannet-00/).
 All credit goes to those in the reddit thread.

 Additionally, This works for me, today, at the time of writing (see article date/time stamp).
 It may not work for you in the future, but hopefully offers some breadcrumbs.